chrisgrieser/nvim-alt-substitute/README.md

 ## Usage
 The `:AltSubstitute` works mostly like `:substitute`.

+### Flags
-- The `g` flag works the same way as `:substitute`: Without the `g` flag, only the first match in a line is replaced.
+- `g`: works the same way as `:substitute`: Without the `g` flag, only the first match in a line is replaced.
 With it, every occurrence in a line is replaced.
+- `f`: the search query and replace value are treated as __fixed__ strings, meaning lua magic characters are treated as literal strings.

+### Ranges
 - Ranges are line-based and work [like all other vim command](https://neovim.io/doc/user/cmdline.html#cmdline-ranges).
-However, as opposed to `:substitute`, `:AltSubstitute` works on the whole buffer when no range is given.
+- However, as opposed to `:substitute`, `:AltSubstitute` works on the whole buffer when no range is given.
 (In other words, `%` is the default range.)

+### Escaping
 - Like with `:substitute`, slashes (`/`) delimit search query, replace value, and flags.
 Therefore, to search for or replace a `/` you need to escape it with a backslash: `\/`.

 ## Current Limitations
-- Flags other than `g` flag are not supported.
+- `:substitution` flags other than `g` are not supported.
+- The `ignorecase` and the `smartcase` option are ignored, the search is always casesensitive.
-- `inccommand=split` is not supported, Please use `inccommand=unsplit` instead.
+- `inccommand=split` is not supported, please use `inccommand=unsplit` instead.
 - Line breaks in the search or the replacement value are not supported.

 ## Add Support for more Regex Flavors